Eight Crazy Nights

-Eight Crazy Nights (also known as Adam Sandler's Eight Crazy Nights) is a 2002 American adult animated musical comedy film directed by Seth Kearsley and written by Adam Sandler, Allen Covert, Brooks Arthur and Brad Issacs.
-It stars Sandler alongside future wife Jackie Titone, Austin Stout, Rob Schneider, Kevin Nealon, Norm Crosby, and Jon Lovitz.
-The film centers on Jewish characters alongside Hanukkah.
+Eight Crazy Nights (also known as Adam Sandler's Eight Crazy Nights) is a 2002 American adult animated musical comedy film starring, co-written and produced by Adam Sandler.
+Directed by Seth Kearsley (in his feature length directorial debut), the supporting cast includes Sandler's future wife Jackie Titone, Austin Stout, Rob Schneider, Kevin Nealon, Norm Crosby and Jon Lovitz.
+Set around Hanukkah, the film centers on Davey Stone, a troubled Jewish alcoholic who is sentenced to community service with the aid of an aging referee in an attempt at rehabilitation.

 The title is taken from a line in Sandler's "The Chanukah Song" that compares the gift-giving traditions of Christmas and Hanukkah: "Instead of one day of presents, we get eight crazy nights!"
 A new version of the song plays over the film's closing credits.

-Eight Crazy Nights was released in the United States on November 27, 2002, by Columbia Pictures, to mostly negative reviews from critics who lambasted the use of toilet humor.
+Eight Crazy Nights was released in the United States on November 27, 2002 by Sony Pictures Releasing to a critical and commercial failure.
+The film was panned by critics, and grossed $23.8 million against its $34 million budget.

 Plot

-Davey Stone is a Jewish alcoholic with a criminal record that has earned him animosity in his hometown of Dukesberry, New Hampshire.
-Taken to court for his recent activity on the first night of Hanukkah, Whitey Duvall, an aging volunteer referee from Davey's former basketball league, convinces the judge to have him do community service as a referee-in-training for his Youth Basketball League, but on one condition – if Davey commits another crime before his tenure at the league concludes, he will be sentenced to ten years in prison.
+Jewish alcoholic Davey Stone's criminal record has earned him animosity in his hometown of Dukesberry, New Hampshire.
+On the first night of Hanukkah, Davey is taken to court for his recent criminal activity, which includes dining and dashing, indecent exposure, and destruction of public property.
+Whitey Duvall, a diminutive, eccentric aging volunteer referee from Davey's former youth basketball league, convinces the judge to let Davey do community service as a referee-in-training for the league.
+The judge agrees, but warns that if Davey commits another crime before his tenure at the league concludes, he will be sentenced to a minimum of ten years in prison.

 As Davey harasses the players at his first game, Whitey has a seizure and the game is abruptly halted with Davey forfeiting it to the opposing team.
-Attempting to calm Davey down, Whitey takes him to the mall, where they meet Davey's childhood crush Jennifer Friedman, now a divorced single mother who has moved back to Dukesberry and taken a job at the local mall, and her pre-teen son Benjamin.
-Davey still secretly harbors feelings for Jennifer, but Whitey reminds Davey that he lost his chances with Jennifer years ago.
+Attempting to calm Davey down, Whitey takes him to the local mall, where they encounter Davey's childhood crush Jennifer Friedman, now a divorced single mother who has moved back to Dukesberry and taken a job there, and her preteen son Benjamin.
+Davey still secretly harbors feelings for Jennifer, but Whitey reminds Davey that he squandered his chance with her years ago.

-As time progresses, Whitey's various attempts to encourage Davey are met with humiliation and assault.
-Later, Davey bonds with Benjamin while playing basketball at the community center, but the latter's unsportsman-like behavior, encouraged by Davey, earns him the ire of his mother.
-On their respective rides home, they reminisce about their happy childhood together and how much things have changed.
-When Davey gets home, his trailer is being burned down by one of the men who lost the basketball match to him, though Davey runs inside to rescue a Hanukkah card from his late parents.
-Whitey invites Davey to live with him and his diabetic twin sister Eleanore; Davey reluctantly accepts.
-To keep Davey in line, Whitey and Eleanore explain the complex rules of the household, stating that Davey will be evicted if he does not abide.
+Whitey's various attempts to encourage Davey are repeatedly met with humiliation and assault.
+Later, Davey bonds with Benjamin while playing basketball at the community center, but Benjamin's unsportsmanlike behavior, encouraged by Davey, earns him the ire of Jennifer.
+On their respective rides home, Davey and Jennifer reminisce on their past.
+Davey returns home to find his trailer being burned down by one of the men whom he defeated in the earlier basketball game and rushes inside to retrieve a Hanukkah card from his late parents.
+Whitey invites Davey to stay with him and his diabetic twin sister Eleanore; Davey reluctantly accepts.
+The siblings explain the complex rules of their household, threatening to evict Davey if he does not abide.